rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/Pyramid of Pain.md

 Modern browsers such as Google Chrome, Microsoft Edge, and Apple Safari are now pretty good at translating the obfuscated characters into the full punycode domain name.
 ### URL Shorteners
-One technique used by threat actors to hide malicious domains are URL Shorteners.
+One technique used by adversaries to hide malicious domains are URL Shorteners.
 URL Shortener is a tool that creates a short and unique URL that will redirect to the specific website specified during the initial step of setting up the URL Shortener link.
-Threat actors usually use the following URL shortening services:
+Adversaries usually use the following URL shortening services:
 - bit.ly
 - goo.gl
 - ow.ly